JeremieOchin/greenScreenKeying/README.md

 My alpha being coded on 8 bits (256 values), maybe the CNN can learn to "classify" each pixel into 256 "classes of transaprency" ?

 I have therefore created another network for that purposes : it outputs for each pixel 256 probabilities of belonging to one of those classes.
+It should improve the ability of the network to output the correct pure black / pure white classes, although it may be more complex to get the right intermediary values...

+Now the CNN has the following structure :